 How it is served?

 Once the outer layers of the stacked meat cook, the Döner chef cuts off the cooked layers with a special Döner Knife and serves it either in bread or in a dürüm roll (wrapped) with salad and sliced tomato and onions inside.
 This is how it serves at small Döner shops.
 However, if you prefer to eat it at a restaurant, you need to tell the waiter whether you want it on a plate or in a dürüm roll.
 Personally, I always prefer to eat Döner Kebab in a dürüm roll (wrapped).
 In Turkey, we use lavash bread for dürüm rolls.

 How it is made?

-We have two different Döner Kebab varieties.
-The one is made with veal leg meat and the other one is made with chicken meat.
+We have two different Doner Kebab varieties.
+The first one is made with veal leg meat and the other one is made with chicken meat.
 I like both of them.
-But in the summertime, I stay away from chicken meat because it gets bad quickly.
+But in the summertime, I stay away from chicken meat because it gets spoilage quickly.
 My all-time favorite variety is the one made with veal meat.

-Most Döner Kebab chefs told me that the best Döner Kebab meat is formed from the mixture of 75% veal leg meat, 20% lamb meat, and 5% tail fat.
+Most Döner Kebab chefs told me that the best Döner Kebab meat is formed from a mixture of 75% veal leg meat, 20% lamb meat, and 5% tail fat.
 The chefs also said 24 hours is ideal for marinating Döner Kebab meat.

-When I ask the chefs about the ingredients, none of them share the exact ingredients of their Döner Kebab.
-They generally said the same ingredients which I already shared at my homemade İskender Kebab recipe.
+When I ask the chefs about the ingredients, none of them share the exact ingredients of their Döner Kebab recipe.
+They generally said the same ingredients which I already shared in my homemade İskender Kebab recipe.
 I heard that some restaurants are using milk and ground dried fruits during marination to soften the meat and to give a special taste.

 Frankly speaking, there are some special foods in our cuisine that you seriously come and taste in here.
 Döner Kebab is one of them.
 However, if you still insist to make Döner Kebab at your home and challenge your skills, you will need a vertical rotisserie for the Döner Kebab recipe.
-Otherwise, it may not give the same taste as Döner Kebab.
+Otherwise, it may not give the same taste as the original Döner Kebab.

 - 1 kg Veal leg meat